-• Install the J2EE agent, providing details for the Access Manager 6.3 Patch 1 or greater instance.
-For instructions on how to install the agent, see Chapter 3, "Installing Policy Agent 2.2 for Sun Java System Application Server 8.1."
+Install the J2EE agent, providing details for the Access Manager 6.3 Patch 1 or greater instance.
+For instructions on how to install the agent, see Chapter 3, "Installing Policy Agent 2.2 for Oracle Application Server 10g."

-▼ To Configure a J2EE Agent With Access Manager 6.3
+To Configure a J2EE Agent With Access Manager 6.3

-PolicyAgent-base/lib

-- 2 Create a backup copy of the amclientsdk.jar file, giving the copy a name such as amclientsdk70.jar. - 3 Copy the amclientsdk63.jar file to the lib directory and change the name from amclientsdk63.jar to something such as amclientsdk.jar.
+- 1 Change to the following directory: PolicyAgent-base/lib - 2 Create a backup copy of the amclientsdk.jar file, giving the copy a name such as amclientsdk70.jar.

+3 Copy the amclientsdk63.jar file to the lib directory and change the name from amclientsdk63.jar to something such as amclientsdk.jar.
 Full path to amclientsdk63.jar file: